 Additionally, as long as we continue to live for God and confess our sins, he continues to forgive us through Jesus’ sacrifice.
 God knows we will not be perfect in our walk, so he has already made a way for our continual cleansing!

 There is even more good news!
 If we continue to submit ourselves to Jesus, we will inherit from our Father an unending life of glory and joy.
-We will experience God’s good creation as he intended it to be: perfect, without sin, and in his presence.
+We will experience eternity with God in Heaven.

 ∎ Readings: Ephesians 2:8-9, Titus 3:4-7,